MoOx/phenomic/docs/content/docs/usage/gh-pages.md

 ## Why force pushing?

-Why do you want to keep track of the builded website when you can just rebuild it any time?
+Why do you want to keep track of the built website when you can just rebuild it any time?
-**Keep in mind that the branch can become huge since builded website is mainly single line HTML and JSON file (diff is expensive).**
+**Keep in mind that the branch can become huge since built website is mainly single line HTML and JSON file (diff is expensive).**
-By just keeping a single builded version, you avoid your repo to unnecessarily grow in size.
+By just keeping a single built version, you avoid your repo unnecessarily growing in size.

 ## Create the script